 However, to cope with the occasional power cuts, many of the traffic signals also carry a stop sign or give way sign to show priority when the lights are off.

-Night driving is not recommended in Mauritius as most roads are unlit, and of those having street lighting the illumination is poor and tends to be very patchy.
 There are numerous hazards that are unlit at night: pedestrians walking along the roadside everywhere, numerous cyclists and motorcyclists without any lighting, and numerous vehicles with inoperative or insufficient lighting.
-There are no large wild animals here, but cattle sometimes roam loose on the road.
+There are no large wild animals here, but cattle sometimes roam loose on the rural roads, less and less over the last ten years.Back to top

-Parking is permitted on-road, but many roads are too narrow or too busy to facilitate on-street parking.
 Some on-street bays are marked where there is sufficient space to park, but it is much easier to find an off-street car park, for a small fee.
+Read more.Back to top

 Something to watch out for …